YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 `^` indicates the match needs to start from the beginning.
 After `.*` we find `F` and we replace them with `\2` and `\1`.
 `\1` and `\2` are defined by `\(\)`. `\1` corresponds to the first and `\2` correspond to the second.

-If it makes sense, try to move the numbers to the beginning of lines in `ECMspecies` like this:
+If it makes sense, try to move the numbers to the beginning of lines in `ECMspecies` so your output would be something like this:

 ```
 114 Laccaria species
 ```